uulm-mrm/semantic_spray_dataset/README.md

 git clone https://github.com/uulm-mrm/semantic_spray_dataset.git
 bash download.sh
 ```
+For the manual download of the data, a guide is also provided [here](docs/manual_download.md).

 ## Exploring The Data
  The sensor setup used for the recordings is the [following](https://www.fzd-datasets.de/spray/):